Paul-codecourse/HWK11_ReadME_Generator/starter/README.md

 ## Installation

-f
+Add node, inquirer etc

 ## Usage

-f
+start with node.js and fill in the prompts

 ## Licence

-GPL
+Apache

 ## Contributing

-f
+N/A

 ## Tests

-f
+No testing installed

 ## Questions

-For any questions, please contact [GitHub Username]fgat [GitHub Profile URL]Who can be found at https://github.com/fgat or email on [Email Address]fgat@tsedt.com.
+For any questions, clarifications, comments, or suggestions, please contact testGit.
+Who can be found at https://github.com/testGit or email on testgit@mail.com.